Liad-hossain/Tiles-Hop/README.md

 # Tiles-Hop
 This is my first unity project.
-In this project I've made the Tiles Hop that already exists in play store.
+In this project I've made the Tiles Hop game that already exists in play store.
 I've made this game at basic level within a week.